stephaneVercouillieBMID/slate/source/workingVersion.html.md

 phone| phone_number, phone_number_verified|
  address|address, with subfields,<br>street_address (newline separator \n)<br> locality <br> postal_code <br> country

-Is it normal that the scope "eid" is not mentioned in the supported scopes?
+ <aside class="success">Is it normal that the scope "eid" is not mentioned in the supported scopes?
-The “eid” scope was introduced exclusively for FAS (BOSSA).
+The “eid” scope was introduced exclusively for FAS (BOSSA). </aside>

 #### 4.2.1.2 Example of an Authorization Request using "scope" values
 URL: